-5. Configure Avaya Communication Server 1000
+5. Configure Avaya Communication Server 1000E

-These Application Notes use the Incoming Digit Translation feature to receive the calls, the Numbering Plan Area Code (NPA), and Special Number (SPN) features to route calls from the CS1000, over a SIP trunk via Bell system, to PSTN.
+These Application Notes use the Incoming Digit Translation feature to receive calls, the Numbering Plan Area Code (NPA) and Special Number (SPN) features to route calls from the CS1000, over a SIP trunk via Cogeco system, to PSTN.

-These application notes assume that the basic CS1000 configuration has already been administered.
-For further information on CS1000, please consult the references in Section 11.
+These application notes assume that the basic Communications Server 1000 configuration has already been administered.
+For further information on Communications Server 1000, please consult the references in Section 11.

-The procedures below describe the configuration details of configuring a CS1000 SIP trunk.
+The procedures below describe the configuration details for configuring a CS1000 SIP trunk.

 5.1.
-Log in to Communication Server 1000 System
+Log into Avaya Communication Server 1000E System

 5.1.1.
-Log in to System Manager and Element Manager (EM)
+Log into System Manager and Element Manager (EM)

-Open an instance of a web browser and connect to the Avaya Aura® System Manager using the following address: https://<System Manager IP address>/SMGR/.
-Log in using an appropriate user ID and password (not shown).
-Select Elements → Communication Server 1000.
+Open an instance of a web browser and connect to the System Manager using the following address: https://<System Manager IP address>/SMGR/.
+Log in using an appropriate User ID and Password (not shown).
+Select Elements > Communication Server 1000

-The Elements screen is displayed.
+The Avaya Communication Server 1000 Management screen is displayed.
 Click on the Element Name of the CS1000 Element as highlighted in red box as below:

-The CS1000 Element Manager System Overview page is as bellow.
+The CS1000 Element Manager System Overview page is displayed as below.

 5.1.2.
-Log in to Call Server
+Log into the Call Server using the Overlay Command Line Interface (CLI)

-Use Putty, and SSH to the IP address of the CS1000 Signaling Server using an account with administrator credentials.
+Using putty, SSH to the IP address of the CS1000 Signaling Server using an account with administrator credentials.

-Run command cslogin and log in with the appropriate user account and password.
+Run the command cslogin and log in with the appropriate user account and password.
 Sample output is shown below.